 On April 24, 2020, the President signed the Paycheck Protection Program and Health Care Enhancement Act (Pub.
 L. 116-139), which provided additional funding and authority for the PPP.
 On June 5, 2020, the President signed the Paycheck Protection Program Flexibility Act of 2020 (Flexibility Act) (Pub.
-L. 116-142).
+L. 116-142), which changed provisions of the PPP relating to the maturity of PPP loans, the deferral of PPP loan payments, and the forgiveness of PPP loans.